s-romeni/vagus_nerve_discriminative_beamforming/README.md

-All data needed to execute the scripts are contained in the folder.
+All data needed to execute the scripts are generated within the script.